 The most personal project to date is an illustrated guide to Melbourne, complete with incomplete reviews of stores, people, pubs and parks in suburbs explored on foot or via public transport.
 I've also been documenting the growth of succulents and ferns around the house for forthcoming printing & publication project.
 Apart from that I've always got a few zines on the go.

-Where do you sell your work?
-What advice do you have for other illustrators wanting to sell their work?
 I sell my work is sold online via eviecahir.bigcartel.com I advise researching every buyer and writing a personalised love-letter to each.
 Obviously be professional when corresponding with buyers, so make them good love letters.
 But in all seriousness always ensure that the postage does not cost more than sold work, flat-pack that shit, take clean and clear photographs of work and have a varied selection of styles, sizes and products on rotation.
-Oh and remember–if the postman can fold it ya shouldn’t be posting it!
+Oh and remember--if the postman can fold it ya shouldn't be posting it!